Free Shipping to Mainland U.S. – Shop Now!

 Measure from your curtain rod down to the floor or tub edge.

-• Goal for Bathtubs: You want the curtain to fall about 1–2 inches below the top of the tub edge to guarantee water containment.
+• Goal for Bathtubs: You want the curtain to fall about 1–2 inches below the top of the tub edge.
+This ensures water stays inside the tub without the curtain touching the floor, which can lead to mildew and slow drying.

 Which Curtain Size Fits Your Shower?
 A Quick Reference